Kareem Abdul-Jabbar: Early life

-Alcindor began his record-breaking basketball accomplishments when he was in high school, where he led coach Jack Donohue's Power Memorial Academy team to three straight New York City Catholic championships, a 71–game winning streak, and a 79–2 overall record.
+Alcindor attended Power Memorial Academy, a private all-boys Catholic high school, where he was one of the few Black students.
+He wore the jersey number 33, which he chose in tribute to his favorite player, New York Giants fullback Mel Triplett.
+He would continue wearing this number throughout his college and professional career.
+He led coach Jack Donohue's teams to three straight New York City Catholic championships, a 71–game winning streak, and a 79–2 overall record.
 This earned him "The Tower from Power" nickname.
 His 2,067 total points were a New York City high school record.
 The team won the national high school boys basketball championship when Alcindor was in 10th and 11th grade and was runner-up his senior year.
 He had a strained relationship in his final year with Donohue after the coach called him a nigger.

 Alcindor wrote for the Harlem Youth Action Project newspaper.
 The Harlem riot of 1964, which was prompted by the fatal shooting of 15-year old black boy James Powell by a New York police officer, triggered Alcindor's interest in racial politics.
 "Right then and there, I knew who I was, who I had to be.
 I was going to be black rage personified, Black Power in the flesh", he said.